Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Local well-posedness with Gaussian initial data

 \noi By Chebyshev's inequality and the Borel-Cantelli lemma, we can obtain the almost sure convergence of $\<3>_N$ in $X_T^{2 \al - 3 - \eps, - \frac 12 + \dl}$, which in turn implies the almost sure convergence of $\<30>_N$ in $X_T^{3\al - 3 - \eps, - \frac 12 + \dl}$.

-The bounds and convergence of $\<30>_N$ in the $C_T W_x^{s, \infty}$-norm follows from exactly the same way as in the proof of Lemma 3.1 (ii) in \cite{OWZ}, and so we omit the details.
+The bounds and convergence of $\<30>_N$ in the $C_T W_x^{s, \infty}$-norm follows from exactly the same way as in the proof of \cite[Lemma~3.1~(ii)]{OWZ}, and so we omit details.
 Also, the tail bounds \eqref{tail} and \eqref{tail_diff} follow from a similar treatment along with \eqref{cub_tail} (and also a corresponding difference tail estimate).

 \noi (iv) In view of the expansion in \eqref{sto3_expand} and \eqref{sto3_simp} and also noting that the smoothing property for our equation is slightly stronger than that of \cite{OWZ}, we can use similar steps as in \cite[Lemma 3.4 (i)]{OWZ} to obtain